Seiko Hashimoto takes over as Tokyo Olympic president - WHIZ News

 Hashimoto made even more history on Thursday in Japan, where women are still rare in the boardrooms and positions of political power.

-The 56-year-old Hashimoto was named as president of the Tokyo Olympic organizing committee after a meeting of its male-dominated executive board.
+The 56-year-old Hashimoto was named president of the Tokyo Olympic organizing committee after a meeting of its executive board, which is 80% male.
 She replaces 83-year-old Yoshiro Mori, a former Japanese prime minister who was forced to resign last week after making sexist comments about women.

 Essentially, he said women talk too much.